Looking out over the Mountains in the Meꞌphaa speaking area. 😄

 Meꞌphaa Language Documentation

-My major contribution to the research project(s) was two fold: First, I provided audio and video recording technical expertise for the recording of communicative events; second, I provided file organization and metadata support for all the scholars involved.
-Contextually this role was very interesting because I functioned as a field archivist, and multi-media recording technician working with linguists.
-This pairing was not well understood, even by me, at the time.
-Commonly understood roles were IT Support and linguist, I fit neither 100%.
+My major contribution to the research project(s) was three fold: First, I provided audio and video recording technical expertise for the recording of communicative events.
+Second, I provided file organization and metadata support for all the scholars involved.
+Third, I helped design and implement the elicitation of social and biographical information for the people who worked with us, so that we could better understand the social dynamics behind the spoken variation we encountered.
+Contextually this role was very interesting because I functioned as a field archivist and multi-media recording technician working with linguists, yet I also contributed to the overall design of the information collected.
+This pairing of activites and conceptializing in a single role was not easily articulated at the time, even by me.
+Commonly understood roles of the time were IT Support and linguist; I fit neither of these pre-concived roles 100%.
 Therefore, I sometimes say that “being a grammarian of digital file names is the loneliest job of them all”.
-However, if social expectations among team members can be well established, including a field archivist on an interdisciplinary linguistic team may provide significant advantages.
+However, if social expectations among team members can be well established, the inclusion of a field archivist on an interdisciplinary linguistic team can provide significant advantages to information managment and analysis.

 Categories: